 Design a poster for its own specific purpose with as much thought and attention as the french artists used back in the 1800s - without losing the scientific message, integrity, and professionalism - of course.
 We may not have a fantastic white horse than can perform amazing tricks to wow our audience but we should pick the star of our show (results or conclusions) and what we believe it the most interesting part of the research story so far.
 Then build around that.

-[Poster for Ringling Brothers (circa 1899) featuring Madam Ada Castello and her horse, Jupiter].
+[Poster design for Ringling Brothers (circa 1899) featuring Madam Ada Castello and her horse, Jupiter].

 Step-by-step guide to creating your poster